-The loss on sale of investment properties for the three month period and year ended December 31, 2018 was \$1.5 million and \$6.9 million, respectively, compared to \$0.4 million for both prior year periods.
-Loss on sale of investment properties is related to broker commissions and legal and advisory costs associated with the dispositions or planned dispositions of assets held for sale.
+The loss on sale of investment properties for the three month period and year ended December 31, 2019 was \$1.0 million and \$3.0 million compared to \$1.5 million and \$6.9 million for the prior year periods, respectively.
+Loss on sale of investment properties is primarily related to broker commissions and legal and advisory costs associated with the dispositions or planned dispositions of assets held for sale.

-Other Income
+Other Expense/Income